As you may have guessed, LLCs must be registered with the Secretary of State department in order to provide that protection.

 How Do I Look Up an EIN Number in Illinois?

 You can look up an EIN by visiting the IRS website.
 Simply type in your search query, and you will be given a list of results that match the criteria entered into the system.
 You can also contact them via phone number.
-You are able to lookup an EIN by visiting the Illinois Secretary of State's business portal online.

 Does LLC Have to Be In the Name in Illinois?